 Step 4: Interview

 While you aren’t hiring a new member of your permanent staff, you are making a decision on someone (or multiple people) that you and your team will be engaging with daily for an indefinite amount of time.
 It is important that they not only have the requisite skills to complete the technical tasks of the job but that they are able to effectively communicate and assimilate into the team.
-Nearshore candidates, like those of ours in Costa Rica, have strong cultural ties to the United States which makes it easier to comprehend idioms and expectations during collaboration.
+Nearshore staff augmentation candidates, like those of ours in Costa Rica, have strong cultural ties to the United States which makes it easier to comprehend idioms and expectations during collaboration.
 Consider asking questions about process and escalation, how the engineer escalates issues or responds to changing requirements.
 Share with them your team’s preference for engagement, such as daily stand-up as part of Scrum ceremonies and Slack chats.
 Begin with interviewing the engineer that will serve as either the full-time team lead or part-time technical lead in order to get some confidence in the leadership that will serve to drive the project forward and support the engineers daily so that the burden doesn’t always fall to you.

 Keep in mind that it is normal to ask a lot of questions, as these developers are potentially going to be an extension of your team.